linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 6 - Options Futures and Other Derivatives/Chapter 23 - Futures Swaps and Risk Management.md

 3. A pension fund will receive a large cash inflow next month that it plans to invest in long-term bonds.
 It is concerned that interest rates may fall by the time it can make the investment and would like to lock in the yield currently available on long-term issues.

 In each of these cases, the investment manager wishes to hedge interest rate uncertainty.
-To illustrate, we will focus on the first example, and suppose that the portfolio manager has a $10 million bond portfolio with a modified duration of nine years.
+To illustrate, we will focus on the first example, and suppose that the portfolio manager has a \$10 million bond portfolio with a modified duration of nine years.
 If, as feared, market interest rates increase and the bond portfolio's yield also rises, say, by 10 basis points (.10\%), the fund will suffer a capital loss.
 Recall from Chapter 16 that the capital loss in percentage terms will be the product of modified duration,  $D^{*}$ , and the increase in the portfolio yield.
 Therefore, the loss will be

 $$
 D ^ {*} \times \Delta y = 9 \times .10 \% = .90 \%
-$$ or  $90,000.
-Equivalently, the price response of the unprotected portfolio to changes in market yields is$ 9,000 per 1 basis point change in the yield.
+$$ or  \$90,000.
+Equivalently, the price response of the unprotected portfolio to changes in market yields is\$ 9,000 per 1 basis point change in the yield.
 Market practitioners call this ratio the price value of a basis point, or PVBP.
 Here, we've shown that

 $$
 \mathrm {P V B P} = \frac {\text {C h a n g e i n p o r t f o l i o v a l u e}}{\text {P r e d i c t e d c h a n g e i n y i e l d}} = \frac {\mathbb {S} 9 0 , 0 0 0}{1 0 \text {b a s i s p o i n t s}} = \mathbb {S} 9, 0 0 0 \text {p e r b a s i s p o i n t}
 $$

 One way to hedge this exposure is to take an offsetting position in an interest rate futures contract, for example, the Treasury bond contract.
-The contract nominally calls for delivery of  $100,000 par value T-bonds with 6\%$  coupons and 20-year maturity.
+The contract nominally calls for delivery of  \$100,000 par value T-bonds with 6\%$  coupons and 20-year maturity.
 In practice, delivery terms are fairly complicated because many bonds with different coupon rates and maturities may be substituted to settle the contract.
 To simplify, we will assume that the bond to be delivered is known and has a modified duration of 10 years.
-Finally, suppose that the futures price currently is 90 per $100 par value.
-Because the contract actually requires delivery of $100,000 par value of bonds, the contract multiplier is 1,000.
+Finally, suppose that the futures price currently is 90 per \$100 par value.
+Because the contract actually requires delivery of \$100,000 par value of bonds, the contract multiplier is 1,000.

 Given these data, we can calculate the PVBP for the futures contract.
 If the yield on the delivery bond increases by 10 basis points, the bond value will fall by  $D^{*} \times .1\% = 10 \times .1\% = 1\%$ .
 The futures price also will decline  $1\%$ , from 90 to 89.10.
 Because the contract multiplier is  $\1,000$ , the gain on each short contract will be  $\$ 1,000 \times .90 = \$900 .
-Therefore, the PVBP for one futures contract is  $\$900 / 10$ -basis-point change, or  $\$90$  for a change in yield of 1 basis point.
+Therefore, the PVBP for one futures contract is  $\$900 / 10\$ -basis-point change, or  $\$90$  for a change in yield of 1 basis point.

 Now we can easily calculate the hedge ratio as follows: